TjMott/TjMott.Writer/README.md

 # NOTE: This branch is deprecated

-NOTE: Development has moved to a branch (https://github.com/TjMott/TjMott.Writer/tree/avalonia) which makes the application cross-platform, allowing it to run on Linux.
-This branch is unlikely to ever receive updates.
+NOTE: This branch is the old Windows-only WPF version of the application, and is unlikely to ever receive updates.

 # PLATFORM